 An element of a good design of a medical device is the appropriate material selection.
-In this regard, toxicity is a crucial element in determining how suitable a material is for a specific medical device.
-However, it can be challenging to determine all the materials used in medical technology given that the product might contain the following:
+In this regard, toxicity is crucial in determining how suitable a material is for a specific medical device.
+However, it can be challenging to determine all the materials used in medical technology, given that the product might contain the following:

 - Contaminant material

 - Residual material to which the product became exposed during its manufacturing process

 A way to deal with such a problem is to use a good manufacturing practice, which includes process validation for ensuring that the selected materials are not compromised.
 Moreover, it is also imperative that manufacturers of medical devices take into consideration the way the device will be used, i.e. whether it will be applied to the body or implanted in the body, and the effect its materials will have on the body and the body on them.

 Experience shows that the way a medical device is used affects its overall safety and effectiveness.
 Users of medical devices can be healthcare professionals, patients or family members of patients.
 Furthermore, some users might be more skilled with a specific medical device than others due to, for example, their different levels of training or motivation.
 In this regard, if the user misuses a medical device, severe consequences may follow.
 Hazards resulting from user error are not unusual, but sometimes their occurrence can vary from non-existent to frequent, depending on the user's influence.
 Overall, when performing risk assessment, all said above must be taken into consideration.